MicrosoftDocs/memdocs/sccm/core/servers/manage/upgrade-on-premises-infrastructure.md

   - 	Ensure each server that hosts a site system role continues to meet all of the [prequisites for site system roles](/sccm/core/plan-design/configs/site-and-site-system-prerequisites) that run on that server.
 For example, you might need to reinstall BITS, WSUS, or configure specific settings for IIS.

-  After restoring any missing prerequisites, reboot the server one more time to ensure services are started and operational.
+  After restoring any missing prerequisites, restart the server one more time to ensure services are started and operational.

 ### Upgrade Windows Server 2008 R2 to Windows Server 2012 R2
 This operating system upgrade scenario has the following conditions: